Quantum many-body scars in spin models with multibody interactions: Introduction

 Even though the ETH has been tested and confirmed in many studies, it does not hold in some special cases~\footnote{Unfortunately, it was reported that there is no general theorem, algorithm, or systematic procedure to determine whether any given quantum many-body system thermalizes or not~\cite{shiraishi2021undecidability}.}.
 For example, quantum integrable models and many-body localized systems are known to violate the strong ETH~\cite{nandkishore2015many}.
 Moreover, there are systems that do not have these characteristics but still have eigenstates that do not thermalize.
 These nonthermal states are called quantum many-body scars (QMBS)~\cite{serbyn2021quantum, regnault2022quantum, chandran2023quantum}.

-The signatures of QMBS have been observed in recent experiments~\cite{Bernien, su2023observation}, particularly in systems involving Rydberg atoms~\cite{Bernien}.
-Such systems exhibit nonthermal dynamics, despite being non-integrable~\cite{Turner, choi2019emergent}.
+{ The signatures of QMBS have been observed in recent experiments~\cite{Bernien, su2023observation, zhang2023many} and several experimental platforms to realize QMBS have been proposed~\cite{hudomal2020quantum, zhao2020quantum, desaules2021proposal, kunimi2023proposal}.
+Of particular interests are systems involving Rydberg atoms~\cite{Bernien}. } Such systems exhibit nonthermal dynamics, despite being non-integrable~\cite{Turner, choi2019emergent}.
 The theoretical understanding of QMBS has progressed rapidly in recent years, and to date, many models with exact QMBS have been known.
 Examples include the PXP model~\cite{lin2019exact, shiraishi2019connection, lin2020quantum}, the Affleck-Kennedy-Lieb-Tasaki (AKLT) model~\cite{Moudgalya, Mark, o2020tunnels}, the Ising- and XY-like models~\cite{schecter2019weak, Iadecola, Chattopadhyay}, the perturbed Potts model~\cite{moudgalya2020large}, and the Onsager scars~\cite{SYK} (see Ref.~\cite{regnault2022quantum} for a review).
-They motivated the development of systematic methods for constructing concrete models with exact QMBS~\cite{Shiraishi-Mori, mcclarty2020disorder, pakrouski2020many, pakrouski2021group, ren2021quasisymmetry, tang2021multi, wildeboer2022quantum, ren2022deformed, omiya2023fractionalization}.
-For a more mathematical approach, an attempt has been made to comprehensively understand QMBS using commutant algebras~\cite{moudgalya2022exhaustive, moudgalya2022hilbert}.
+They motivated the development of systematic methods for constructing concrete models with exact QMBS~\cite{Shiraishi-Mori, mcclarty2020disorder, pakrouski2020many, pakrouski2021group, ren2021quasisymmetry, tang2021multi, wildeboer2022quantum, ren2022deformed, omiya2023fractionalization}. {Also, the fate of exact QMBS under perturbations has been a subject of debate~\cite{Turner2, lin2020slow, gotta2023asymptotic}.} For a more mathematical approach, an attempt has been made to comprehensively understand QMBS using commutant algebras~\cite{moudgalya2022exhaustive, moudgalya2022hilbert}.
 However, despite these developments, the overall picture is far from complete.
 Therefore, to better understand the general framework and origin of QMBS, it is important to explore different methods for constructing new models that host QMBS in a systematic manner.